flashlight/flashlight/flashlight/fl/tensor/README.md

 In addition to deriving from the `TensorAdapterBase` and `TensorBackend` interfaces, implementers are required to:
 - **Provide memory interoperability** as defined in interfaces.
 This includes constructors to create tensors from arbitrary buffers either on the host or accelerator devices.
 These include:
   - `void fl::TensorAdapter::host(void** out)`, which provides a host-side host for an underlying tensor.
   - `void fl::TensorAdapter::device(void** out)`, which provides a device-side buffer pointing to an underlying tensor.
-This buffer may not be up-to-date; non-blocking synchronization should be used as needed.
+This buffer may not be up-to-date; non-blocking relative synchronization should be used as needed, i.e. through `Tensor::stream()::relativeSync(Stream&)`.
     - To avoid needing to copy device-side buffers, the API also provides `void unlock()`, which signals that a pointer to device memory can be freed if its corresponding tensor(s) are destroyed.
     - Only memory from buffers returned via `Tensor::host` is guaranteed to be up-to-date.
 Memory returned from `Tensor::device` may still require computation to be up-to-date; relative synchronization should be used in these cases.